Egida/rust_DDOS_attacker/releases/windows/README.md

 ## Will windows support ever come?

-yes  but i do not own a Windows computer, so I cannot build it for windows.
+yes however, I do not own a Windows computer, so I cannot build it for windows.